AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Selecting the "counting members" table

-If you opted to group users by a cohort date that's been joined from another table, you may see a **counting members in the … table** option.
+If you opted to group users by a cohort date that has been joined from another table, you may see a **counting members in the … table** option.

 ![](../../assets/Cohort_Counting_Members_option.png)